SejalGajananYadav/InnoVision/README.md

 4) Alternatively if you are an employee pass the Id and password for the same.
 5) Employee functions : employee can create the quotes with order status pending and he can also import products
 6) The list of the pending orders will be displayed to employee and then employee will select the orders to create quote
-7) Then that quote will be saved to database
-8) Customer functions: he can login by Id or username and password
+7) Customer after login also sees his side of Order Management Screen.
-9) Customer is able to review the pending orders and can place the new order
+8) Customer is able to review the pending orders and can place the new order
-10) While reviewing the pending orders customer can approve that orders and generate the invoice that changes will reflect to database
+9) While reviewing the pending orders customer can approve that orders and generate the invoice that changes will reflect to database
-11) While placing the new order the customer is able to select various products of any quantity and according to that the shipping cost total order value is calculated
+10) While placing the new order the customer is able to select various products of any quantity and according to that the shipping cost total order value is calculated
-12) After selecting the product customer is asked to approve the order if yes then order status will be approved or else it will be pending.
+11) After selecting the product customer is asked to approve the order if yes then order status will be approved or else it will be pending.

 --------------------------------------------------------------------------------------------------------------
 ### Instructions to Execute Backend